Search by Area

 Nabeshima Domain Kiln Autumn Festival is held in Okawachiyama, Imari, the porcelain town nestled in the mountain where the traditional porcelain making method of the kiln once owned by the Nabeshima Clan has been handed down since the Edo Period (17th - 19th century).
 Expressing gratitude toward predecessors who contributed to the development of the town, a porcelain is dedicated to Nipposha Shrine and a memorial ritual for the brushes used for painting porcelains are held as part of the festival.
 The porcelain fair held during the festival offers porcelains and potteries at 20 to 30 percent discount and attracts a lot of visitors every year.
 Another great thing you must check out is the beautiful colored leaves in the Okawachiyama area, the national historic site surrounded by mountain cliffs like those you would see in Chinese style landscape paintings.

-This porcelain fair is held with a slightly different taste and mood from Arita Pottery Fair, which is held during the Golden Week holidays and allows you to stroll around the pottery town slowly at your own pace.
-You can enjoy the great hospitality of the local stores and kilns, the scenery of the town designated as Important Preservation Districts for Groups of Historic Buildings, touring around green-rich Arita-cho decorated by glittering-gold gingko trees and colored leaves.
-One of the greatest features of the fair is the opening of a porcelain workshop at one of the major kilns in Arita where they produce porcelains in a traditional method called “makigamataki.”
+This ceramic fair is held with a slightly different atmosphere from Arita Ceramic Fair held in Spring.
+It won't be as hectic.
+While enjoying the great hospitality of the local stores and kilns, you can stroll around the town designated as Important Preservation Districts for Groups of Historic Buildings.
+One of the greatest features of the fair is that one of the famous kilns of Arita open its door to public to show the traditional pottery production method called "Makigamataki."

-Ohitaki is a traditional night shine ritual with a history of over 300 years.
-It is believed that getting close to the divine fire in this ritual purifies you of sins and foulness.
-On the same day as the ritual, there will also be a fair of Kashima City’s specialty products.
+Ohitaki is a traditional ritual held at night as a part of the ceremonial offering that has been performed for over 300 years.
+It is believed that getting close to the divine fire purifies you of sins and foulness.
+Kashima City's Specialty Fair is held on the same day to promote the city's specialty products.

-When the priest put the wood pile on fire, it quickly grows into a 10 meter tall pillar of flame, which is said to purify sins and corruptions in our souls.
-Visit the bon fire and pray for health and safety of your family for the coming year.
+When the priest put the wood piles on fire, it quickly grows into a 10-meter tall pillar of flame, which is said to purify sins and corruptions in our souls.
+Visit the "Ohitaki, or bonfire" and pray for health and safety of your family for the coming year.

 Onja Onja Bonfire